lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 To prevent the display of the "play" button provided by the Youtube API the video intentionally stops some seconds before the end; if you are the owner of the video I can suggest to make it a little bit longer (about 3/4 seconds).

 = I love your plugin!
 What can I do to help?
-Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to write a review.
+Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate if you could take a couple of minutes to write a review.
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.
 You can also make a donation to support my work!